Heads: 0

 From 1966 to 1984, the NBA used coin flips to decide which team, the worst in the Eastern Conference or the Western Conference, would get the first pick in the draft.

-The coin flip practice changed the lives of many famous players, from Kareem Abdul-Jabbar to Michael Jordan and Magic Johnson.
+The toss a coin practice changed the lives of many famous players, from Kareem Abdul-Jabbar to Michael Jordan and Magic Johnson.
 A lottery system later replaced the coin toss.

 1968 UEFA European Football Championship